 The identifier of the string to be loaded.

-The buffer is to receive the string.
+The buffer to receive the string (if cchBufferMax is non-zero) or a read-only pointer to the string resource itself (if cchBufferMax is zero).
 Must be of sufficient length to hold a pointer (8 bytes).

 TCHAR szBuffer, then sizeof(szBuffer) gives the size of the buffer in bytes, which could lead to a buffer overflow for the Unicode version of the function.
 Buffer overflow situations are the cause of many security problems in applications.
 In this case, using